 The HAN is a nationwide communication, information, and training system designed to support the linkages between federal, state, county, and local partner’s public health in response to public health events utilizing various communications methods.

 Please email the completed enrollment form to Brian Albers at BrianAlbers@ochd.org

 Medical Reserve Corps (MRC) ProgramWhat is the MRC?
 The Ocean County Health Department’s Medical Reserve Corps (MRC) is a component of the New Jersey Citizen Corps.
 The program is designed to identify and register volunteers who are willing to serve during a public health emergency.

 Our program consists of both healthcare professionals (physicians, nurses, EMTs) and community volunteers with a focus on assisting at a distribution site (medicines) or medical needs shelter.
 Online/in-person trainings, seminars and exercises are offered/occur throughout the year.

 Interested in Joining the MRC?
-Log on to www.state.nj.us/health/er/njmrc/ and click on the "Apply Now" button under the join the NJMRC section please complete the online application for Ocean County as either a community volunteer or health care professional.
-If you do not have access to a computer, or would like to speak to someone regarding the MRC program, please contact Brian Albers via e-mail at BrianAlbers@ochd.org.
+Log on to www.njlmn.njlincs.net and follow the instructions to register for our MRC program.
+If you would like to speak to someone regarding the MRC program, please contact Brian Albers via e-mail at BrianAlbers@ochd.org.